tonghuikang/sutd-term4/SMA/wk1.md

   - for discussion with the client
   - for identifying and naming variables
   - identify feedback loops
-- not useful for detailed modeling
+- not useful for detailed modeling - does not convey mechanisms of change
 - not useful when too large which overwhelms the client

 ### Stocks and flows